VivianeShim/Video_Game_Sales/README.md

 ## Business Problem
-What is the trend of global video game industry and how accurately can we predict video games sales?
+What is the trend of global video game industry and how accurately can we improve the model?

 ## The trend